 |Focus||Software publishing and citation|

-The FORCE11 Software Citation Implementation Working Group builds on the previous Software Citation Working Group, which developed and publicized an initial set of software citation principles.
-The activities of the Software Citation Implementation Working Group are: work with relevant stakeholders (publishers, librarians, archivists, funders, repository developers, other community forums with related working groups, etc.) to:
+The FORCE11 Software Citation Implementation Working Group builds on the prior group's work.
+The activities of the Software Citation Implementation Working Group are to work with relevant stakeholders (publishers, librarians, archivists, funders, repository developers, other community forums with related working groups, etc.) to: